molgenis/systemsgenetics/Genotype-Aligner/README.md

 ### Preparing data for genotype imputation

 When imputing genotype data the strand of both the study data to impute and the reference data used for imputation need to be identical.
-Some imputation tools can swap the strand of non-ambigous SNPs but this is not possible for AT and GC SNPs.
+Some imputation tools can swap the strand of non-ambiguous SNPs but this is not possible for AT and GC SNPs.
 AT and GC can be swapped using minor allele frequency but this is not reliable, especially for variants with a high minor allele frequency.
 The Genotype Aligner solves these problems by using LD structure of nearby variants.

 In combination with the `--update-id` option the Genotype Aligner is a convenient tool for preparation of genotype data before imputation.